 As I type this, I’m sitting on the floor of my bedroom, glancing up every so often to see if my gently snoring four-year-old is stirring.
-Normally Lily is a peaceful sleeper, but she’s been battling a nasty cough for the past few days.
-This morning, she woke up with a new symptom.
-“My tummy really hurts,” she whispered, tears in her eyes, before drifting back to sleep.
-Though the dreaded stomach bug has been the hot topic of conversation at school and in playgroups lately, I’m hoping my daughter can still escape it.
-Maybe she just needs extra rest…
+Normally a peaceful sleeper, my youngest has been battling a bad cold for the past few days.
+I’m hoping some extra rest will help her recover faster.

 Whenever my kids get sick, I think I deal with it fairly well at first.
 I know it’s a rite of passage, a necessary part of growing up and developing an immune system.
 When my oldest child was a baby, I was so terrified of exposing her to any illnesses that we didn’t take our first walk out of the house until she was almost a month old.
 Since then, I’ve worked hard to make peace with the germs in my life, realizing that many are friendly and beneficial.
 We have become avid consumers in the world of probiotics, or “tummy yummies,” as my daughters call them.
 I’ve learned not to cringe (or at least to look away) when my kids refuse the toilet seat cover in a public bathroom, and I no longer bother wiping down the grocery cart before we do our shopping.